V0idpool/RustForge/README.md

 ---

+## Premium Access

+Premium unlocks advanced features, helps fund ongoing development, and gives you early access to new tools before the general public.

+**💎 How to get Premium**: Donate ANY amount via [Buy Me a Coffee](https://buymeacoffee.com/rustforgedev), and you’ll receive Premium access as a thank-you.

+### Premium Features

+* **VoidWeave Algorithm** – The most advanced painting method for stunning, detailed, high-fidelity images.
+Scans the image, and blends pixels as it paints.

+* **Resume Painting on Click**: Press the Resume On Click Hotkey: **F5** and click a point on the canvas with your image loaded, and the paint session will resume from that row with the correct palette color.
+No more redoing entire paintings if you die, disconnect, or crash mid-paint.

+* **Session Save** – Save your painting progress and resume later without restarting.
+This is useful if you need to reboot, or something happens where you need to close the game or step away for extended periods.

+* **Session Load** – Quickly load a saved session and continue painting exactly where you left off.

 ## Features

 ### Multiple Painting Methods
 Choose from several methods to transfer your image to the canvas, each with a unique style:

-* **VoidWeave Algorithm**: The default and most advanced method.
+* **VoidWeave Algorithm(Premium)**: The default and most advanced method.
 It's designed for complex, detailed images and provides the most accurate color representation and highest quality final image.
 * **Scanline**: A methodical, line-by-line painting method.
 * **Crayon Eater**: A distinct painting style that adds character to your final image.